wolewd/caddy/README.md

       - "443:443"
     ```

-2. Update your `Caddyfile` to directly serve your domain:
-    Replace your existing configuration with this:
+2. Update your `Caddyfile` to directly serve your domain by replacing your existing configuration with this:
     ```Caddy
     example.com {
         root * /srv